mankeywitz/CECTool/README.md

 - #### Tests
   - *Partial*

+### Notes
-Issues are welcome to help increase compatibility.
+Issues and suggestions are welcome.
 There are a large number of titles to test, and my sample size is small.

 Tested import streetpasses with smash bros in Citra (HLE & LLE), and it registered hits.